jneo8/juju-guides/tutorial-operator-charm/deployment-part4-peer-relation.md

 peer_relatoin_changed --> is_current_master_and_leader
 is_current_master_and_leader --> update_application_master: true

+note left of update_application_master
+    Because the redis master is not juju leader.
-note left of update_application_master : This will get master information from sentinel and store master ip in peer relation databag
+    This will get master information from sentinel and store master ip in peer relation databag end note

 is_current_master_and_leader --> is_leader_and_event_unit: false
-update_application_master --> is_leader_and_event_unit
+note left of is_current_master_and_leader
+    We need to check is the unit the current juju leader and the redis master. end note update_application_master --> is_leader_and_event_unit

 is_leader_and_event_unit --> [*]: false